FIX: VPN blocked by Webroot [8 Easy Solutions]

 Many Windows users reported that their VPN was blocked by Webroot antivirus.
 If you experienced the same issue, Windows Report will show you how to fix this problem.

-The VPN blocked by Webroot problem prevents VPN users from making VPN connection whereby anytime they attempt to switch on their VPN service, they get halted in the process.
+The VPN blocked by Webroot problem prevents VPN users from making a VPN connection whereby anytime they attempt to switch on their VPN service, they get halted in the process.

-Although there are several antivirus programs on the market as well, some antivirus tools come with VPN services, while others are overprotective such as Webroot and block VPN connections.
+Although there are several antivirus programs on the market as well, some antivirus tools come with VPN services, while others are overprotective such as Webroot, and block VPN connections.

 Windows Report has enlisted the best workarounds to fix the VPN blocked by Webroot issue.
 You can try out any of the solutions so as to fix the problem.

-Solution 1: Temporarily disable Webroot
+1. Temporarily disable Webroot

 - Locate the Webroot SecureAnywhere icon in your system tray.

 - Right-click on the system tray icon and then click on the Shutdown Protection option.

 - Follow the prompts to shut down the Webroot protection.